 Artie Hoerning, fisherman and proprietor, reels you into his ultracasual market, restaurant, and takeout destination.
 Unpretentious and fresh, this local landmark serves the day's fare with paper plates, plastic utensils, occasional Styrofoam.
 Everything is fairly priced.
 Recommended: tuna tartare, lobster roll, fried clams, fried soft-shell crabs, grilled prawns, deep-fried or broiled fluke, fried whiting, sautéed swordfish with blackened butter, Manhattan-style clam chowder, New England-style clam chowder.
 BYOB and cash only.

-This cozy, inviting newcomer sparks dining out downtown.
-Francesco Pecoraro, who cooked in Emilia-Romagna and Sicily, prepares regional Italian fare.
-The menu changes weekly.
-Recommended: cheeses and cured meats with mostarda di Cremona; panelle, or chickpea fritters, with scrambled egg and Grana Padano cheese; anellini pasta baked with eggplant, sausage, and Gorgonzola; spaghetti with tuna sauce and capers; stracchino cheese mousse with honey and caramelized nuts; brioche with gelato.
+A restaurant with a ton of heart, Autentico is the first American venture for the Italian chef Francesco Pecoraro.
+Before landing in Oyster Bay, Pecoraro had cooked in Emilia-Romagna and his native Sicily.
+The setting still feels like the bakery it had been in its former life, complete with homemade Italian pastries near the cash register.
+In the charming 40-seat dining room, each table has been named after a region of Italy, identified with a framed place card, from Veneto and Calabria to Tuscany, Piedmont and Sicily.
+The menu changes frequently and might include cheeses and cured meats with mostarda di Cremona; panelle, or chickpea fritters, with scrambled egg and Grana Padano cheese; anellini pasta baked with eggplant, sausage and Gorgonzola; spaghetti with tuna sauce and capers; stracchino cheese mousse with honey and caramelized nuts; brioche with gelato.

 Younger sister to Salumi in Massapequa, this sliver of a restaurant has a similar menu of gutsy-refined small plates, well-chosen cheeses and cured meats, and a great, well-priced wine list -- which the friendly and knowledgeable staff is happy to walk you through.
 “Plancha” refers to the Spanish-style flat-top grill that gives a great sear to the sea scallops served with stinging nettle puree and fingerling potato salad, or the flat iron steak on a bed of hazelnut romesco sauce with charred scallion vinaigrette.
 For dessert: a teacup of melted chocolate and Nutella, and olive-oil drizzled toast to dunk it in.